 - Aboriginal Artists Materials and Supplies Assistance provides grants of $500 Aboriginal artists working in the visual arts, crafts or traditional Aboriginal art forms for the cost of buying materials and supplies to make their work.

-- Culturally Diverse Curatorial Projects supports independent curators of colour, public art galleries, artist-run centres and other presenting organizations working with curators of colour who undertake a visual, media arts or craft exhibition project that presents and documents the work of professional artists.
-This program also supports opportunities for curators of colour to work with mentors to further develop capacities (in areas such as research, writing, design, administration and documentation) relating to curatorial practice.
+- Culturally Diverse Curatorial Projects supports independent culturally diverse curators, public art galleries, artist-run centres and other presenting organizations working with culturally diverse curators who undertake a visual, media arts or craft exhibition project that presents and documents the work of professional artists.
+This program also supports opportunities for culturally diverse curators to work with mentors to further develop capacities (in areas such as research, writing, design, administration and documentation) relating to curatorial practice.

 - Exhibition Assistance funds professional visual artists, craft artists and media artists who present work at a confirmed, upcoming public exhibition.
 Artists apply to an OAC third-party recommender organization; these recommenders include public art galleries, artist-run centres and arts service organizations, and are located in all regions of the province.